Getting a family friend to to my wedding photography?

 We always discuss the plan for the day and any specific parts of the day, so I don’t need a list as it will only distract me from catching key moments.!
 (But I do like to get a group shot list, please see the next question).Similarly for examples, replicating a particular wedding photos is not recommended as it was a unique moment in another wedding.
 But happy to look at anything specific or unusual!

 How many groups shots do you take?

 Once I know your family structure, I can help you put a list together.
-I normally recommend no more than 10-12 combinations.
-Although I am very experienced at organising these efficiently, they can still eat up valuable time away from talking with your guests and of course the time we need for the all-important couple shots.
+I normally recommend no more than 10-12 combinations max.
+Although I am very experienced at organising these efficiently, I know only too well how this part of the day can take up valuable time away from talking with your guests and of course the time we need for the all-important couple shots.